openbmc/docs/designs/device-tree-gpio-naming.md

 ## Proposed Design
 Below are the standard categories.
-The "Pattern" in each section describes the naming convention and then the "Defined" portion lists the common GPIO names to be used (when available on an OpenBMC system).
+The "Pattern" in each section describes the naming convention and then the sub bullets list the common GPIO names to be used (when available on an OpenBMC system).
 This naming convention must be followed for all common GPIO's.